 If you're having a hard time locating your animal after giving it plenty of time to expire, you may need to call in professional deer trackers with dogs (if it's legal in your state or province).
 Sometimes these dogs are the difference between a lost deer and venison in the freezer.

-That being said, let's talk about what to do when it does happen.
+Maybe the deer was at a sharper angle from the treestand than you realized or a sneaky tree limb barely deflected the arrow.
+Maybe buck fever and the antlers got the best of you.
+That's deer hunting.
 You'll probably notice if you hit a deer too far back and low.
 A deer hit in the guts will often hunch up immediately.
 Another tell-tale sign you've hit the guts are some ugly brown or yellow colors mixed with the blood.
-You may even find bits of undigested food that smells horrible.
-In that case, yeah, you probably have a gut shot.
+You may even find bits of undigested food that smell horrible.
+All of these are unfortunate indicators of a gut shot.

 Before you go tromping through every bedding area and down every logging road looking for fresh tracks, it might be worth it to again consider calling in a tracking dog.
 Thankfully, these services are becoming more and more common throughout the country and they may be the difference between a recovery and a lost deer.

 READ MORE: HOW TO RUIN A DEER HUNTING SPOT